 Congratulations on your recent graduation from the University of Denver!
-If you borrowed Federal Direct subsidized and/or unsubsidized loans, you are entitled to a six-month grace period before your first loan payment is due.
+If you borrowed Federal Direct loans, you are entitled to a six-month grace period before your first loan payment is due.
 If you follow the simple steps outlined below, you'll ensure that you start off on the right track when repaying your loans and avoid the consequences of student loan default.

 Step 1: Complete Exit Counseling

 Exit counseling will help you understand your rights and responsibilities as a student loan borrower and will provide useful tips and information to help you manage your loans.
 This federally-mandated counseling is required of all students who are no longer enrolled at least half-time.
 It can be completed online, in about 30 minutes, through www.StudentLoans.gov.
 You will need your Federal PIN to log in; if you have forgotten your PIN, you may apply for another at www.PIN.ed.gov.

 Please note: If you have borrowed a Perkins loan, you must complete exit counseling with the Bursar's Office.
 Call 303.871.4944 for more information.